 How to Use a VPN?

 If this sounds like something you might be interested in, you might consider starting to use one.

-After a secure connection, you’ll be able to browse and use your computer as usual – safe in the knowledge that all your data is going through this middleman.
+After a secure connection, you can browse and use your computer as usual – safe in knowing that all your data is going through this intermediary.
 You can also get VPNs for mobile and practically any other device.

 There are several different types of VPNs.

 This VPN lets users connect to a private network and access all its service intermediaries, common choices for businesses, and the like.